How to Successfully Use Messaging for Customer Service

 Integration

 You can integrate your SMS communications with your overall CRM system or help desk and ticketing platform for an omnichannel experience.
-This enables you to follow up, see what previous customer interactions you’ve had, identify customer pain points, and make offers that are relevant to your customers.
+This enables you to follow up, see what previous customer interactions you’ve had, identify customer pain points, and make offers and suggestions that are relevant to your customers.

 1. Sign Up With An SMS Provider